 - Group 3: The sentimental lot

-Regardless of age, they prefer the physical touch, nostalgic feeling of receiving a hand-written card.
-Sending short messages and eCard will lose its tradition, significance and impact.
-Part and parcel of the festive excitement is the anticipation of the card arrival and using it as the festive decoration.
+Regardless of age, they prefer the physical touch and nostalgic feeling of receiving a hand-written card.
+Sending short messages and eCard will lose its tradition, significance, and impact.
+Part and parcel of the festive excitement are the anticipation of the card’s arrival and using it as a festive decoration.
 Therefore, they would prefer a physical card anytime over an eCard.

-- For group 1, one can design very simple yet personalised digital collage using varying templates (see Figure 2).
+- For group 1, one can design very simple yet personalised digital collages using varying templates (see Figure 2).

-- With group 2, I recommend digitize the physical card into eCards for further customization (see Figure 1) or design eCard using your own design or eCard templates (see Figure 2).
+- With group 2, I recommend digitising the physical card into eCards for further customization (see Figure 1) or designing eCard using your design or eCard templates (see Figure 2).

-‘This is really easy and fun!
-It can be quite addictive too!’ remarked my friend whom had just tried out the mobile app to create collages for festive season.
+‘This is easy and fun!
+It can be quite addictive too!’ remarked my friend who had just tried out the mobile app to create collages for the festive season.

-In conclusion, festive season is to be enjoyed.
+In conclusion, the festive season is to be enjoyed.
 Sending festive greetings should not be stressful.
-Card making is fun and therapeutic as we slow down to focus on the moment.
+Cardmaking is fun and therapeutic as we slow down to focus on the moment.
 Better yet, you can be eco-friendly and go green at the same time with the above approach.
-Join us and find yourself experience the festive cheers like never before.
+Join us and find yourself experiencing festive cheers like never before.